serverless/blog/posts/2018-03-09-serverless-by-the-numbers-2018-data-report.md

 ### How many functions per service?

-Let’s take a look at how many functions developers are cramming into each function.
+Let’s take a look at how many functions developers are cramming into each service.
 Note that this chart only includes services that have seen development activity on 3 distinct days, as an attempt to exclude "Hello, World" apps.

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/data-report-2018/functions-per-service1.jpg">